Ted Topor

 Teddy Peter Topor (May 1, 1930 – June 5, 2017) was an American football player who played quarterback and linebacker.
 He played college football for the University of Michigan and professional football for the Detroit Lions.

-Early years
+Early life

 Topor was born in East Chicago, Indiana in 1930 and graduated from East Chicago Roosevelt High School in 1949.
 He played on two Indiana state championship teams and was an Honorable Mention All-American high school player in 1948.

 University of Michigan

 Topor enrolled at the University of Michigan where he played football for the Michigan Wolverines football teams from 1950 to 1952.
 He played on the 1950 Michigan Wolverines football team that won the Big Ten Conference championship and defeated the University of California in the 1951 Rose Bowl.
 A two-way player, Topor started seven games at quarterback and eight games as linebacker for the 1951 Wolverines.